 How should your nonprofit handle a Facebook fundraiser refund?

 Facebook fundraiser payout is handled through a variety of channels, three of which are external channels separate from the Facebook platform itself.
 Because of this, your organization can’t simply process a refund and return gifts made to donors on your own.

 There are a variety of reasons why a donor might seek a refund.
-They may have accidentally made too large a donation, contributed by accident, or simply may have changed their minds.
+They may have accidentally made too large a donation, contributed by accident, or simply changed their minds.
 Regardless of the reasoning, the donor’s next step is to contact Facebook directly with the refund request.